 On Path Events' coordination is available for any race, of any size - I'm happy to lend a hand to anyone (at least when I have the free time!)
 That said, best partners are those who want to build a relationship over 2-3 years and/or several events, strategizing, executing, revising, and repeating.
-I'd like us to talk for an hour a week or more - with a more focused relationship than someone who may be serving several clients a weekend.
+I make myself available to talk on a scalable 1/4-full time schedule week by week - with a more focused relationship than someone who may be serving several clients a weekend.

 Race / Ops Directing + Project Management

 In 14 years, I've worked on around 1,000 events - including a few hundred races from 4 participants to 40,000+ .
 Besides that - I've worked on hundreds of festivals, weddings, concerts, conferences, and trade shows, so there is hardly an area of your operation I am not comfortable with.
 I am Fork and First Aid/CPR certified, and I specialize in managing small, nimble teams moving fast and juggling priorities.